mapbox/mapbox-navigation-ios/docs/guides/installation.md

 1. If you need voice guidance while your app is in the background, you'll also need to add the `audio` and `location` value to the `UIBackgroundModes` array.
 You can also do this by navigating to the `Capabilities` tab -> `Background Modes` and enabling the following:
     - `Audio, AirPlay, and Picture in Picture`
     - `Location updates`

+## Install Mapbox

+Although not required if you are only using MapboxCoreNavigation, it is highly recommended to install the Mapbox iOS SDK.
+[Follow these instructions](https://www.mapbox.com/install/ios/) to do so.

 ## Required Info.plist Keys